CentroEPiaggio/panda_controllers/README.md

    sudo make install
    ```

-## Running controllers
+## Running Controllers

 In the package, there is a launch file related to the spawning of controller `panda_controllers_sim.launch`, that is useful to set type of controller and rviz visualization.

-## To do
+## To Do

-* [-] implement a class that convert URDF parametrization file in Denavit-Hartenberg parametrization
+* [-] implement a function that convert URDF parametrization in Denavit-Hartenberg parametrization
 * [-] implement a class that generalize integrations of name of casadi functions with ThunderPanda class